xuankimtran/docs-1/pages/katalon-studio/docs/index.md

 ---
-title: "Home"
+title: "Welcome to Katalon Docs"
 sidebar: katalon_studio_docs_sidebar
 permalink: /katalon-studio/docs/index.html
 redirect_from:
     - "/index.html"
     - "/display/KD/"
 ---

-Welcome to Katalon Docs!
-Here, you can find Katalon products documentation, manuals, guidelines, as well as tips and tricks to help you start a successful test automation journey.

-> Tips: Search documentation by using the search bar located on the top left corner of this screen.

-Select a product to go to its documentation:
+Select a product to go to its documentation where you can find its reference, tutorials, tips and tricks:

 <table>
     <tr>